elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/004-configurable.md

 end
 ```

-While this looks like vanilla configuration code on the surface, we can see that what we're actually working with are full blown Ruby objects.
+While this looks like vanilla configuration code on the surface, we can see that what we're working with are full blown Ruby objects.
 Here are some examples of how this system is used:

 ```ruby
 >> AccessControl.roles_with_permission(:create_quizzes)